 - Industrialization: Government establish many industries that can employ

-- Re-designing educational system: The education system should be re-designed to graduate people that are able to create employment.
+- Re-designing the educational system: The education system should be re-designed to graduate people that are able to create employment.

 - Proper development plans: development plans should be put in place to cater for people who are unemployed.